 "We didn't believe it when we saw the photos.
 We were pretty shocked," said Nick Lashutka, president of the Ohio Children's Hospitals Association in an interview with Cincinnati's WLWT5.
 "This is nothing less than a ploy to market to children."

 Many college students interacting with the Green Rush tour are under the age of 21, which would be the legal age for consumption of marijuana under Issue 3.
-In addition, the Green Rush bus tour made no contact with the Office of Student Activities or the News and Communications Office before
+In addition, the Green Rush bus tour made no contact with the Office of Student Activities or the News and Communications Office before arriving on campus.

 Ian James, the executive director of ResponsibleOhio, defended criticism regarding the marketing of "Buddie" toward those under 21.